Code-Institute-Submissions/Dazz024-MilestoneProject2/README.md

 # Milestone Project 2 - Dazz's Games
 This website will allow people to play a simon says memory game where by they can read up a little about memory and the science behind it and allows them to train their memory and have fun trying to beat their high score.
 It will store their high scores locally so they share their results on social media buttons at the footer of the page.
-The main goal is to have fun
+The main goal is to have fun.

 ## User Experience
 ### User Stories